funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

     }
     ```
     <br/><br/>
+In the 2nd method, resource utilization is better as compared to the 1st method.
+Let's look at the same ratio as above.<br/><br/>
+In the 1st stage, all the threads are active, thus number of thread resources consumed (number of active warps * 32) = 1024, and number of threads active = 1024.<br/><br/>
+In the 2nd stage, only 512 threads are active and only the 1st 16 warps out of 32 warps are active.
+Thus, number of thread resources consumed = 16 * 32 = 512, and number of threads active = 512.<br/><br/>
+In the 3rd stage, only 256 threads are active and only the 1st 8 warps out of 32 warps are active.
+Thus, number of thread resources consumed = 8 * 32 = 256, and number of threads active = 256.<br/><br/>
+In the 4th stage, only 128 threads are active and only the 1st 4 warps out of 32 warps are active.
+Thus, number of thread resources consumed = 4 * 32 = 128, and number of threads active = 128.<br/><br/>
+In the 5th stage, only 64 threads are active and only the 1st 2 warps out of 32 warps are active.
+Thus, number of thread resources consumed = 2 * 32 = 64, and number of threads active = 64.<br/><br/>
+In the 6th stage, only 32 threads are active and only the 1st warp out of 32 warps are active.
+Thus, number of thread resources consumed = 32, and number of threads active = 32.<br/><br/>
+In the 7th stage, only 16 threads are active and only the 1st warp out of 32 warps are active.
+Thus, number of thread resources consumed = 32, and number of threads active = 16.<br/><br/>
+In the 8th stage, only 8 threads are active and only the 1st warp out of 32 warps are active.
+Thus, number of thread resources consumed = 32, and number of threads active = 8.<br/><br/>
+In the 9th stage, only 4 threads are active and only the 1st warp out of 32 warps are active.
+Thus, number of thread resources consumed = 32, and number of threads active = 4.<br/><br/>
+In the 10th stage, only 2 threads are active and only the 1st warp out of 32 warps are active.
+Thus, number of thread resources consumed = 32, and number of threads active = 2.<br/><br/>
+In the last stage, only 1 threads are active and only the 1st warp out of 32 warps are active.
+Thus, number of thread resources consumed = 32, and number of threads active = 1.<br/><br/>
+Thus the ratio of total number of active threads to total number of threads resource consumed = `(1+2+4+8+16+32+64+128+256+512)/(32*6+64+128+256+512+1024) = 0.47`.<br/><br/>
 Using thread coarsening we can further improve the thread re-usability of the above code as follows.
 Each block of thread works with 2*COARSE_FACTOR number of input elements:<br/><br/>
     ```cpp
     #define TILE_WIDTH 1024